-- A. Community character.
-Maintain the existing character of residential, small-scale commercial and visitor-serving recreational development in Stinson Beach (Land Use Policy C-SB-1). - B. Limited access in Seadrift.
-Allow only limited public access across the open space area generally located north of Dipsea Road and adjacent to Bolinas Lagoon in the Seadrift Subdivision to protect wildlife habitat, subject to the Deed of an Open Space and Limited Pedestrian Easement and Declaration of Restrictions as recorded March 26, 1986 as Instrument No. 86-15531.
-This area includes parcels 195-070-35 and 36; 195-080-29; 195090-44; 195-320-62 and 78; and 195-340-71, 72, and 73 (Land Use Plan Policy C-SB-2). - C. Density and location of development in Seadrift.
-Development within the Seadrift Subdivision shall be subject to the standards contained in Land Use Plan Policy C-SB- - D. Easkoot Creek.
-Easkoot Creek shall be restored, as feasible, to improve habitat and support natural processes (Land Use Plan Policy C-SB-4). - E. Stinson Beach dune and beach areas.
-Development of shorefront lots within the Stinson Beach and Seadrift areas shall be limited per Land Use Plan Policy C-BIO-9. - F. R-2 zoning.
-Existing R-2 zoning in Stinson Beach shall be maintained per Land Use Plan Policy C-SB-6. - G. Repair or Replacement of Structures.
+Subdivision to protect wildlife habitat, subject to the Deed of an Open Space and Limited Pedestrian Easement and Declaration of Restrictions as recorded March 26, 1986 as Instrument No. 86-15531.
+This area includes parcels 195-070-35 and 36; 195-080-29; 195090-44; 195-320-62 and 78; and 195-340-71, 72, and 73 (Land Use Plan Policy C-

+- C. Density and location of development in Seadrift.
+Development within the Seadrift Subdivision shall be subject to the standards contained in Land Use Plan Policy C-SB-3. - D. Easkoot Creek.
+Easkoot Creek shall be restored, as feasible, to improve habitat and support natural processes (Land Use Plan Policy C-SB-4). - Height limit in Highlands Subdivision.
+In the Highlands Subdivision of Stinson Beach, the maximum height shall be no more than seventeen (17) feet per Land Use Plan Policy C-DES4. - Height measurement in Seadrift Subdivision.
+In FEMA special flood hazard (V) zones within the Seadrift Subdivision, the maximum building height of 15 feet shall be measured from the minimum floor elevation required by the flood hazard zone designation per Land Use Plan Policies C DES 4 and C EH 11. - Stinson Beach dune and beach areas.
+Development of shorefront lots within the GE.
+Stinson Beach and Seadrift areas shall be limited per Land Use Plan Policy C-BIO-9. - HF.
+R-2 zoning.
+Existing R-2 zoning in Stinson Beach shall be maintained per Land Use Plan Policy C-SB-6. - IG.
+Repair or Replacement of Structures.
 The repair or replacement of existing duplex residential structures shall be permitted per Land Use Plan Policy C-SB-7.